hbcbh1999/numeric-keyboard/README.md

 }
 ```

-## events
+## callback/events

 ### `press`
 the `press` event is emit with a key code when the key is pressed.

-## input + keyboard suit
+## textbox + keyboard suit

-The keyboard which created by javascript can not work with normal text input element, the component provide a custom input + keyboard suit which can be used in a normal form situation.
+The keyboard which created by javascript can not work with normal text input element, the component provide a custom textbox + keyboard suit which can be used in a normal form situation.
+### Vue 2
 ```vue
 <template>
   <div class="input">